 Attaching the binding to the quilt

 Binding Babies can be SO helpful here.
 If you use one, you don’t have to pin the binding to your quilt.
-After you have loaded the binding onto a Binding Baby put it on a thread holder.
-My machine has a collapsible spool holder that pop up.
+After you have loaded the binding onto a Binding Baby, put it on a thread holder.
+My machine has a collapsible spool holder that pops up.
 It is the perfect place to put it.
 Pull on the binding, you place it on the quilt top edge.
-Don’t start at the edge of the binding, pull off about 7″ of binding and leave it unsewn.
+Don’t start at the edge of the binding; pull off about 5″ of binding and leave it unsewn.
 Binding Babies make it pretty easy.

 Mastering the corner

-When you get to the last edge of your quilt, make sure you have gap of 10″ unsewn.
+When you get to the last edge of your quilt, stop sewing 10″ from where you started, giving you a gap of 10″ unsewn.
 Lay your ending edge on the quilt top.
 Place the starting edge (5″) on top of the ending edge.
-Use the starting edges points and angle to mark the angled points on the ending edge.
-Making sure you mark the correct layer with the correct point.
-So, the top edge of one strip would have the same mark as the top edge of the other strip.
+Use the starting edge’s points and angle to mark the angled points on the ending edge, making sure you mark the correct layer with the correct point; so the top edge of one strip would have the same mark as the top edge of the other strip.
 The one that touches the quilt would have the same mark as the other strip that touches the quilt.

 Take the quilt and place the binding on the cutting mat.
-Using the marks on your fabric and line them up with the 45 degree line on your cutting mat, add a 1/2″ to the points and cut.
-The 1/2 is very important!
+Use the marks on your fabric and line them up with the 45 degree line on your cutting mat, then add a 1/2″ to the points and cut.
+The 1/2″ is very important!
 It accounts for the two 1/4″ edges in the seam.
 Pin and sew the two edges together to complete the binding.
 This can be tricky; make sure you don’t pin the wrong edges together.
 Finger press the seam, so you don’t stretch the binding.
-Sew the rest of the binding down finishing the gap.
+Sew the rest of the binding down, finishing the gap.

 Take your quilt to the ironing board.
 Move the binding over the seam and iron.
 Iron all edges of the quilt.